SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Experiments

-\textbf{Validation Datasets and Metrics.} (1) For the 17-keypoint variant, we evaluate SDPose on MS COCO~\citep{lin2014microsoft} for real-world images, and on HumanArt~\citep{ju2023human} and COCO-OOD for cross-domain benchmarks.
-(2) For the 133-keypoint variant, we evaluate SDPose on COCO-WholeBody~\citep{jin2020whole} and the extended COCO-OOD.
+(1) For the Body variant, we evaluate SDPose on MS COCO~\cite{lin2014microsoft} for real-world images, and on HumanArt~\cite{ju2023human} and COCO-OOD for cross-domain benchmarks.
+(2) For the Wholebody variant, we evaluate SDPose on COCO-WholeBody~\cite{jin2020whole} and the extended COCO-OOD.
 Further details of the evaluation datasets and metrics are provided in the supplementary materials.

-\textbf{COCO\mbox{-}OOD (style\mbox{-}transferred COCO).} To complement HumanArt and enable OOD evaluation with matched content/labels, we translate all COCO val images into Monet\mbox{-}style paintings using the official CycleGAN framework~\citep{CycleGAN2017} (\texttt{monet2photo}), \emph{preserving} the original human annotations (boxes, keypoints).
-This yields an OOD split with unchanged scene geometry but shifted texture, color, and brush patterns.
-The domain shift is further quantified by a Fréchet Inception Distance (FID)~\citep{heusel2017gans} of 46.23 between COCO-OOD and the original COCO validation images, which is notably larger than the 32.59 FID measured between COCO validation and HumanArt.